ajgappmark/2014-spring-si-cpsc120/week-3/readme.md

 # Week 3

-**BEFORE YOU START**: Turns out, now that I don't have time to change this drastically, that it contains a whole bunch of words.
+**BEFORE YOU START.** Turns out, now that I don't have time to change this drastically, that it contains a whole bunch of words.
 I like to think they're important words...  but if you find yourself getting bored, kindly blame it on me, absorb what you happily can, and move on to something interesting.
 I mean